SimonBlanke/Hyperactive/docs/tutorial.md

 ### Create the search space

-The search space is a dictionary that will defines the parameters and values that will be searched during the optimization run.
-The keys in the search space must be the same as the keys in "para" in the objective function.
-The values of the search space dictionary are the lists of values you want to search through.
+The search space is a dictionary that **defines the parameters** and values that will be searched during the optimization run.
+The keys in the search space **must be the same** as the keys in "para" in the objective function.
+The values of the search space dictionary are the lists of elements you want to search through.
 The search space for the model example above could look like this:

 ```python
 search_space = {